 The Provost will convey endorsement decisions and recommendations to appropriate units in a timely fashion.
 While not a commitment of resources or a thorough curricular review, the early endorsement process will provide faculty members with proper direction and general support for their program development efforts.

 All proposals placed in Category 1 during the preliminary phase will proceed again through the academic decision-making system of the University, this time with full statements of particulars, culminating in a recommendation from the Academic Council to the Provost.
-Those requiring approval by the Coordinating Board for Higher Education will adhere to the approval format and submission deadlines of the CBHE (See Appendix).
+Those requiring approval by the Coordinating Board for Higher Education will adhere to the approval format and submission deadlines of the CBHE (See review and timeline information here).